MicrosoftDocs/CordovaDocs/cordovadocs/2015/build-deploy/ci-guide.md

 xcrun -v -sdk iphoneos PackageApplication source.app -o dest.ipa
 ```

 In Cordova projects, the source ".app" package can be found in the platforms/ios/build/device folder in your project after a successful Cordova "device" build.
-As an important detail, "source.app" and "dest.ipa" above should be **absolute paths** and the name of the package is taken from the "Display Name" (widget/@name) in config.xml which may not match your project folder name.
+As an important detail, "source.app" and "dest.ipa" above should be <strong>absolute paths</strong> and the name of the package is taken from the "Display Name" (widget/@name) in config.xml which may not match your project folder name.
 Ex:

 ```
 xcrun -v -sdk iphoneos PackageApplication "/Users/cdvusr/Documents/cordova/myapp/platforms/ios/build/device/My Cordova App.app" -o "/Users/cordova/Documents/cordova/myapp/platforms/ios/build/device/My Cordova App.ipa"